Mechanics

 Anti-magic handcuffs remain popular with law-enforcement, as well as anti-magic flares — the latter of which creates an area effect wherever the light touches, for emergency use only.

 Absolute Zero is a brand-name, government-certified anti-magic tincture, available for free in three basic flavours.
 (Custom blends are available from various shops for a little bit extra.)
-It comes in a small plastic cup with a paper lid, not unlike coffee creamer, and does not need to be held under the tongue.
+It comes in a small plastic cup with a foil or paper lid, not unlike coffee creamer, and does not need to be held under the tongue.
 Absolute Zero is safe for the elderly and children over the age of six — as far as anyone knows or cares.

 A reliable anti-magic tincture is considered necessary for the safety and convenience of I-MUs and the general public, due to the adverse effect of seasonal atmospheric magical variances (or magic storms) on the innately magical.
 But even if there is not a magic storm at the moment, the nicer establishments will invite (require) any immies to disable their powers for a few hours upon entry.
 Just to be polite.
 Absolute Zero will also negate the magical ability of an L-MU, but if they don’t make themselves too obvious, they probably won’t be asked.

-Countermagic can remove individual components from a single spell, leaving all other magic in the area intact, but it is even more difficult and expensive.
+Countermagic can remove individual components from a single spell, leaving all other magic in the area intact, but it is difficult and expensive.
 It can only be performed by a human being and only stopped by another human being of equal or greater skill.
 With foresight, anti-magic can be used to prevent countermagic, but only by banning use of magic altogether.

 Charms, Enchantments and Spells